zbtolon/customer-portal/cpsupport.md

 # Getting support for {{site.data.keyword.BluSoftlayer_notm}} infrastructure
 {: #customerportal_support}

-If your SoftLayer account was created with the {{site.data.keyword.BluSoftlayer_notm}} infrastructure customer portal, and it is a linked account, you have multiple options for getting support.
-Whether or not you have a linked account, you can open {{site.data.keyword.BluSoftlayer_full}} infrastructure customer support tickets in the customer portal.
+If you experience problems with {site.data.keyword.BluSoftlayer_full}} infrastructure and you do not have a linked account, you can get help with determining the cause of the problem and finding a solution using the customer portal.
 {:shortdesc}

-If you have a [linked account](/docs/account/softlayerlink.html#link_user_accounts), you can open a support ticket in {{site.data.keyword.BluSoftlayer_full}} infrastructure, or see [Getting customer support](/docs/get-support/howtogetsupport.html) for more information about getting support through the {{site.data.keyword.Bluemix}} console.
+If you have a [linked account](/docs/account/softlayerlink.html#link_user_accounts), you can get support through the {{site.data.keyword.Bluemix}} console.
+See [Getting customer support](/docs/get-support/howtogetsupport.html) for more information.

+If you do not have a linked account, you can open support tickets in {{site.data.keyword.BluSoftlayer_full}} infrastructure customer portal for general technical issues or to assist with issues related to your account.

-## Creating a support ticket with customer portal
+## Creating a general technical support ticket
 {: #cp_creatsuptickwsp}

-You can open {{site.data.keyword.BluSoftlayer_full}} infrastructure customer support tickets in the customer portal to assist with issues related to your account or {{site.data.keyword.BluSoftlayer_full}} infrastructure in general.
+You can open {{site.data.keyword.BluSoftlayer_full}} infrastructure tickets for general technical issues in the customer portal using the following steps:

 1. Log in to the [customer portal ![External link icon](../icons/launch-glyph.svg)](https://control.softlayer.com/){:new_window} using your unique credentials.
 2. Select **Support** > **Add Ticket** from the menu.